-Estimated Resident Population is currently 326,720 (2018), with projected population to exceed 500,000 by 2036.
+Estimated Resident Population is currently 363,301 (30 June 2022), with the projected population to exceed 500,000 by 2036.
 Logan and neighbouring Ipswich are predicted to grow more (by percentage) than any other council region in SEQ in the next 20 years.
 Two of Queensland’s Priority Development Areas (Greater Flagstone and Yarrabilba) will be home to 170,000 people in the next 20 to 30 years – slightly less than half of the city’s total growth.

 The City of Logan is a growing residential area, with substantial rural, rural-residential, commercial and industrial areas.
 Logan encompasses a total land area of about 957 square kilometres.
 Rural areas are located mainly in the southern, western and eastern edges of the city.

 Logan City’s Gross Regional Product (GRP) was $15.023b as of the 30th June 2022.
 GRP has risen 18.66% since 2017.